Cessna 188 Pacific rescue

 .

 Sometime after his departure from Pago Page, the ADF on board began to lead him off course en route to Norfolk Island.
 When arriving in what he thought was the Norfolk area, Jay could not get a visual on the island.
-Advising Auckland ATC of his situation, fuel at this time was not an immediate issue so Jay continued his search.
+Advising Auckland ATC of his situation, fuel at this time was not an immediate issue, so Jay continued his search.
 After some positional checks, he made the frightening realization that his ADF had led him far off course.
-Now lost over the Pacific Ocean, in a single engine Cessna, no sight of land, Jay contacted Auckland ATC, and declared an emergency.
+Now lost over the Pacific Ocean in a single-engine Cessna, with no sight of land, Jay contacted Auckland ATC and declared an emergency.

 .

-No other aircraft were in the area that could provide assistance, except for a Air New Zealand DC-10 high above, that was flying from Fiji to Aukland New Zealand, crewed by Capt Gordon Vette, First Officer Arthur Dovey, and Flight Engineer Gordon Brooks.
+No other aircraft were in the area that could provide assistance, except for an Air New Zealand DC-10 high above that was flying from Fiji to Aukland, New Zealand, crewed by Capt Gordon Vette, First Officer Arthur Dovey, and Flight Engineer Gordon Brooks.

 .